2022–23 Euro Hockey Tour (women)

-The 2022–23 Women’s Euro Hockey Tour was the third season of the Women's Euro Hockey Tour (EHT) since the tournament season format was revised and expanded in 2018.
+The 2022–23 Euro Hockey Tour was the third season of the Euro Hockey Tour (EHT) since the tournament season format was revised and expanded in 2018.
 It followed the 2019–20 Women's Euro Hockey Tour, as the 2020–21 and 2021–22 instances of the international ice hockey tournament season were not held due to the COVID-19 pandemic.

 The season comprised three five-nation tournaments, hosted in Finland, Sweden, and Germany, respectively.
-The women’s national teams of Czechia, Finland, Germany, Sweden, and Switzerland participated in every tournament.
+The national teams of Czechia, Finland, Germany, Sweden, and Switzerland participated in every tournament.
 The Russian national team was not invited to participate pursuant to the suspension of Russian teams from participation in all IIHF competitions and events on 1 March 2022 in response to the 2022 Russian invasion of Ukraine.

 Five Nations Tournament in Vierumäki

 The 2022–23 season began with the Five Nations Tournament in Vierumäki (also stylized as “5 nations tournament”) during 8–12 November 2022.
 It was principally played at the Vierumäen jäähalli (lit.
 'Vierumäki ice hall') and Vierumäki 2, two ice rinks at the Finnish Institute of Sport in Vierumäki, Finland.
 Single matches were also played at the Gatorade Center in Turku and Trio Areena in Tikkurila.

 Finland swept the tournament to claim a decisive victory for the host nation.
 Finnish players also topped all of the statistics tables: Noora Tulus led tournament scoring with 7 points; Viivi Vainikka scored the most goals, with 5; and Anni Keisala topped the goaltending tables with a 96.3 save percentage and 1.00 goals against average.